 2.)
 Ballpoint Pens

-I like to call ballpoint pens as vintage because it’s another classic pen that most of us still use ever since it was invented.
+I like to call ballpoint pens vintage because it’s the pen that most of us still use ever since it was invented.
+Some may not stick to ballpoints yet it serves its purpose very well.
+It is commonly used for writing, grading sheets, and writing up reports.

 The most common problem of every pen nowadays is spontaneously inking, meaning that sometimes pens do have the tendency to suddenly ink all over your hand making it stained or worse all over the paper you are writing on.